The Anti-Inflammation Diet: Could one simple, and easy to fix problem be at the root of almost all of your health challenges?

 Idea 5: If You’re Having a Salad

-Salads are also easy to make into an anti-inflammatory superstar.
+Salads are also easy to make into an anti-inflammation superstar.
 Grate beetroot (or use a spiralizer), add lots of grated ginger, quinoa, grilled asparagus, avocado…you can see where I’m going here.

 Idea 6: …and then for your Salad Dressing…